What is Castor Oil?

 5. Apply a heat source (heating pad or hot water bottle) on top of the towel and maintain a constant warmth throughout the treatment.
 An alternative method without heat would be to secure the pack with a towel wrapped and pinned around your body, and leave in place overnight.

-6. Relax for 1-1 ½ hours at least 3 days in a row.
+6. Relax for 1-1 ½ hours and repeat 3 days in a row.

 8. You may save the same pack and reuse it each day, just pouring more castor oil on each day.
 Each cotton flannel pack may be reused 4-6 times if between usages it is kept in a plastic container and refrigerated.
 Packs can be stored in a plastic bag or glass jar for six months to a year as long as it does not become rancid or soiled.
 With use, the pack gradually absorbs toxins.
 Therefore, after a maximum of 6 uses, discard the pack and make a new one.
-It is not recommended to try to wash out the pack for re- use nor should they be shared among persons.
+It is not recommended to try to wash out the pack for re- use nor should it be shared among persons.

 9. After 3 days of castor oil packs, continue for the next three days with self-care only, massaging the abdominal area with olive oil.